stefanmielke/ultra64-extensions/README.md

 // initialize the tween with a memory pool tween = tween_init(&memory_pool);
-// initialize without a memory pool tween = tween_init(NULL);
+// initialize without a memory pool (only available when using NuSystem, uses malloc) tween = tween_init(NULL);

 // starting the tween, examples